Epilepsy in animals: Diagnosis

 There are three types of epilepsy in dogs: reactive, secondary, and primary.
 Reactive epileptic seizures are caused by metabolic issues, such as low blood sugar or kidney or liver failure.
 Epilepsy attributed to brain tumor, stroke or other trauma is known as secondary or symptomatic epilepsy.

-There is no known cause for primary or idiopathic epilepsy, which is only diagnosed by eliminating other possible causes for the seizures.
+There is no known cause for primary or idiopathic epilepsy, which is diagnosed only by eliminating other possible causes for the seizures.
 Dogs with idiopathic epilepsy experience their first seizure between the ages of one and three.
 However, the age at diagnosis is only one factor in diagnosing canine epilepsy, as one study found cause for seizures in one-third of dogs between the ages of one and three, indicating secondary or reactive rather than primary epilepsy.

 A veterinarian's initial work-up for a dog presenting with a history of seizures may include a physical and neurological exam, a complete blood count, serum chemistry profile, urinalysis, bile tests, and thyroid function tests.
 These tests verify seizures and may determine cause for reactive or secondary epilepsy.
 Veterinarians may also request that dog owners keep a "seizure log" documenting the timing, length, severity, and recovery of each seizure, as well as dietary or environmental changes.

 Treatment

 Many antiepileptic drugs are used for the management of canine epilepsy.
-Oral phenobarbital, in particular, levetiracetam and imepitoin are considered to be the most effective antiepileptic drugs and usually used as ‘first line’ treatment.
-Other anti-epileptics such as zonisamide, primidone, gabapentin, pregabalin, sodium valproate, felbamate and topiramate may also be effective and used in various combinations.
+Oral phenobarbital, in particular, levetiracetam and imepitoin are considered to be the most effective antiepileptic drugs and usually used as 'first line' treatment.
+Other anti-epileptics, such as zonisamide, primidone, gabapentin, pregabalin, sodium valproate, felbamate and topiramate, may also be effective and used in various combinations.
 A crucial part of the treatment of pets with epilepsy is owner education to ensure compliance and successful management.

 Cats

 Seizures in cats have various initiating factors.
 Cats can have reactive, primary (idiopathic) or secondary seizures.
-Idiopathic seizures are not as common in cats as in dogs however a recent study conducted showed that of 91 feline seizures, 25% were suspected to have had idiopathic epilepsy.
+Idiopathic seizures are not as common in cats as in dogs; however, a 2008 study conducted showed that of 91 feline seizures, 25% were suspected to have had idiopathic epilepsy.
 In the same group of 91 cats, 50% were secondary seizures and 20% reactive.